muratk5n/thirdwave/en/README.md

 ---

 J-20 is CH next-gen combat fighter plane.
-I dont think J-20 can take on F-35s, certainly F-22s one-on-one, but I believe they designed this thing with "a certain mission" in mind.
+I dont think it can take on F-35s, esp F-22s one-on-one, but I believe they designed this thing with "a certain mission" in mind.
 It has long range.

 ---